-Magnusson says the closet is a good jumping off point, because it’s easy to find clothing or accessories you no longer wear to put in the “give away” pile.
+Magnusson says that closet organization is a good jumping off point, because it’s easy to find clothing or accessories you no longer wear to put in the “give away” pile.
 It’ll help build momentum as you move on to other areas of the house and eventually to more sentimental items like photos and letters that may be harder to part with.

 Carter said she made the process fun by inviting a friend over, opening a bottle of wine and getting her opinion on the clothes or items she was unsure about.
 “If you’re having a hard time, have your friend hold up an item and then give a quick yes or no without thinking,” she said.
 “The less you dwell, the easier it is.”

 However, this may not be the case for everyone.
 Swedish death cleaning isn’t a one-size-fits-all approach.
 What you get rid of or keep is dependent on your comfort level, your needs and lifestyle, who you may be saving things for and how much space you have in your house.